 Stockholders as of the close of business on the Record Date may vote at the Annual Meeting.
-As of the Record Date, there were 139,184,010 shares of our common stock, par value \$0.01 per share, outstanding.
+As of the Record Date, there were 144,353,374 shares of our common stock, par value \$0.01 per share, outstanding.
 You are entitled to one vote for each share of common stock held by you as of the Record Date.

-If your shares are registered directly in your name with our transfer agent, Wells Fargo Bank N.A., you are considered the stockholder of record with respect to those shares, and the Notice of Internet Availability of Proxy Materials was provided to you directly.
-As the stockholder of record, you have the right to vote by proxy or to vote in person at the Annual Meeting.
+If your shares are registered directly in your name with our transfer agent, EQ Shareowner Services, you are considered the stockholder of record with respect to those shares, and the Notice of Internet Availability of Proxy Materials was provided to you directly.
+As the stockholder of record, you have the right to vote by proxy or to vote in person at the Annual Meeting by webcast.

 If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the beneficial owner of shares held in "street name," and the Notice of Internet Availability of Proxy Materials was forwarded to you by your broker or nominee, who is considered, with respect to those shares, the stockholder of record.
 As the beneficial owner, you have the right to direct your broker or nominee how to vote your shares.
-Beneficial owners are also invited to attend the Annual Meeting.
-However, since you are not the stockholder of record, you may not vote your shares in person at the Annual Meeting unless you follow your broker's procedures for obtaining a "legal proxy".
-The material from your broker, bank or other nominee will include a voting instruction form or other document by which you can instruct your broker, bank or other nominee how to vote your shares.
+Beneficial owners are also invited to attend the Annual Meeting by webcast.
+However, since you are not the stockholder of record, you may not vote your shares in person by webcast at the Annual Meeting unless you follow your broker's procedures for obtaining a "legal proxy", which may take several days to obtain.
+The material from your broker, bank or other nominee will include a voting instruction form or other document by which you may instruct your broker, bank or other nominee how to vote your shares.

 A quorum is required for our stockholders to conduct business at the Annual Meeting.
-Under the Company's Amended and Restated Bylaws (the "Bylaws"), the presence, in person or by proxy, of stockholders entitled to cast a majority of all the votes entitled to be cast at the Annual Meeting will constitute a guorum at the Annual Meeting.
+Under the Company's Amended and Restated Bylaws (the "Bylaws"), the presence, in person or by proxy, of stockholders entitled to cast a majority of all the votes entitled to be cast at the Annual Meeting on any matter will constitute a quorum at the Annual Meeting.